 Globalisation and the Fashion Industry- Learning about where your clothes come from and how they are made.
 Focus on the conditions of sweat shop workers, looking at Nike and Gap

 Development- Learning about the differences in levels of development around the world.
 What has created the development gap?
 How can we measure it?
-Do charities and aid help of hinder development?
+Do charities and aid help or hinder development?

-- Living World - Learning about small scale ecosystems, the earth’s main biomes, and a focus on the Amazon Rainforest and the Thar Desert.
+- Living World - AQA GCSE Learning about small scale ecosystems, the earth’s main biomes, and a focus on the Amazon Rainforest and the Thar Desert.

 What support will be needed?

-- Encouraging reading of topical issues e.g. climate change, migration crisis the Horrible Geography books offer a fun introduction to a variety of topics.
+- Encouraging reading of topical issues e.g. climate change, the migration crisis - the Horrible Geography books offer a fun introduction to a variety of topics.

 - Watching relevant TV documentaries and Geographical film e.g. Planet Earth, Arctic live

 - Museums e.g. Science Museum and Natural History Museum